Padding-kk state machine

 Now observe that the tuple \((\mathtt{crOffset, crF0, crF1, . . . , crF7})\) is not totally arbitrary.
 In fact, it needs to be checked whether \(\mathtt{crOffset \in \{1,\dots,32\}}\) and \(\mathtt{crFi \in \{1,2^8,2^{16},2^{24}\}}\).
 This is done via a Plookup.
 That is, checking if the row corresponding to \(\mathtt{crLatch = 1}\) is contained among the previously computed table of constants having all possible combinations of the previous columns.

-Read operation and Main state machine
+Read operation and Main state machine¶

 There are a few subtle details concerning the connection between the Read operation and the Main SM to be taken into account.

 For instance, in order to avoid problems, reading from the last (probably smaller) block is not allowed.
 A constant column \(\mathtt{r8Valid}\) is therefore created specifically for checking if a read is done at the last block.
-So, \(\mathtt{r8Valid}\) will be 1 if and only if the current state is not at the last block.
+So, \(\mathtt{r8Valid}\) is 1 if and only if the current state is not at the last block.
 Hence, the Plookup in the Main SM’s PIL code (main.pil code; lines 663 to 676):

 Note that \(\texttt{HASHPOS}\) is marking the position in the string of the byte where the reading starts.
 The Plookup shown above, maps the committed polynomial \(\texttt{HASHPOS}\) in the Main SM to the linear combination of the committed polynomials; \(\mathtt{len}\), \(\mathtt{rem}\) and \(\mathtt{crLen}\); of the Padding-KK SM as,